nabe33/zkVC/README.md

 ![design of prototype system](./assets/FigmaPreview2.png)

-As I used the Figma MPC server to write React frontend code, the React code is poorly written and needs rewriting, but I couldn't do it this time.
+Note: As I used the Figma MPC server to write React frontend code, the React code is poorly written and needs rewriting, but I couldn't do it this time.
 The design of React frontend, however, perfectly replicates Figma’s design.

 ## Specific Implementation of zkVC